khajaasmath786/KafkaTutorial/README.md

   KAFKA_JVM_PERFORMANCE_OPTS="-server -XX:+UseParNewGC -XX:+UseConcMarkSweepGC -XX:+CMSClassUnloadingEnabled -XX:+CMSScavengeBeforeRemark -XX:+DisableExplicitGC -Djava.awt.headless=true"
 fi

+1. Go to installaton folder of Kafka and then follow below scripts.

-1. Start ZooKeeper  --> Note its shell script so it should be exeuted as ./ if from same folder else use /etc
+2. Start ZooKeeper  --> Note its shell script so it should be exeuted as ./ if from same folder else use /etc

  bin/zookeeper-server-start.sh config/zookeeper.properties

-2. Start Kafka Cluster
+3. Start Kafka Cluster

 bin/kafka-server-start.sh config/server.properties